devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 In above situation you are dealing with a file, If that is a directory then use `-R` option along with both the commands.

+One more thing from the above situation is we are using two commands to change the owner and group, Where as we can do that with one single command

+`
+chown

 When we create a file the permissions to that file is getting the information from the user whom created that file.